a-synchronous/rubico/README.md

 ```
 `reduce` is [reduce](https://github.com/richytong/rubico#reduce),

-`z` is an iterable, asyncIterable, or object
+`z` is an iterable, async iterable, or object

 `zi` is an element of `z`